 On Lemonade Day, Kaitlyn chose to locate her lemonade stand at the town square's celebration of the opening of a bike path, where there was a sizable crowd of potential customers.
 According to Kaitlyn, “I went for a tropical theme, and my slogan was ‘Float off to a tropical dream.’
 I advertised by having my mom post photos of me at my stand on her Facebook page.
 My stand was very successful, and I almost tripled my goal!
 I did well at picking the recipe, and I think my customer service was great, too.
 Next year, I will make sure I start out with enough one- and five-dollar bills; I had to send my dad to get change because we ran out very fast.”

 After selling 250 cups of lemonade, Kaitlyn banked two-thirds of the proceeds for her future bakery and gave one-third to the local Kiwanis Kids, the club she joined at school that participates in community service projects.
 Kaitlyn also won the best tasting lemonade contest in her town.

-From her sale of 250 cups of lemonade, Kaitlyn banked two-thirds of the proceeds for her future bakery, and gave one-third to the local Kiwanis Kids, the club she joined at school that does community service projects.
-Kaitlyn won the best tasting contest in her town.
-A lesson Kaitlyn learned from participating in Lemonade Day?
-“I have worked hard to complete my dreams and start my business.
+Kaitlyn said of her Lemonade Day experience, “I have worked hard to complete my dreams and start my business.
 I love to work hard at things I put my mind to.
-Next I am going to get the supplies to start my bakery that I have been looking forward to and working hard for.”
+Next, I am going to get the supplies to start my bakery that I have been looking forward to and working toward.”
 And an entrepreneur has been born!
-Watch out, Sam Walton!